PatrickMcDougle/CSC-1061-CS2-Java/GRADING_BREAKDOWN.md

     make sure it works as you expect it to work.
 -   **Method signature elements are not correct** - If the method name is not what is expected, or the inputs or outputs are different.
+-   **Using Swing or AWT** - Programs may require the use of a GUI.
+For that, JavaFX is the preferred method of doing GUIs.
+The use of AWT and Swing is discouraged for these are the old way of doing GUIs which comes with bugs and issues.
 -   **Failing to follow assignment or problem instructions**
 -   **Poor Coding**
 -   **No GUI code** - missing GUI code for assignments that asked for it.